For those who wear Stoic armor against the world of Absurd,

 3. To join the world is to love it freely.

 Not as a savior, but as a fellow exile.
-In solidarity, not salvation, we may find meaning - not truth, but mirroring.
+In solidarity, not salvation, we may find meaning.
+Not objective truth, but mutual recognition.

 The Divine Pantheon